llvm/llvm-project/llvm/docs/GettingInvolved.rst

 the list of who is available when, through which medium, and what their area of expertise is.
 Don't be too shy to dial in!

+Office hours are also listed on the :ref:`llvm-community-calendar`.
+Of course, people take time off from time to time, so if you dial in and you don't find anyone present, chances are they happen to be off that day.

 The :doc:`CodeOfConduct` applies to all office hours.

-Of course, people take time off from time to time, so if you dial in and you don't find anyone present, chances are they happen to be off that day.

 .. list-table:: LLVM office hours
   :widths: 15 40 15 15 15